gotjosh/INS353-2014-2/exam02/README.md

 - Link to delete a teacher entry.
 (Along with his subjects)
 - Link to edit a teacher information.
 - A button/link to order the teachers by amount of active subjects (highest-lowest)
-- A button/link to order the teachers by Name & A-Z (highest-lowest)
+- A button/link to order the teachers by Name & Z-A (highest-lowest)

-## Creating/Edit Students (10 points)
+## Creating/Edit Teachers (10 points)

 It should allow the owner to edit/create with the following:

 - Create a teacher and create his subjects (6) in the same page.
-- Edit the subjects for a teacher while displaying it's current Name and Code. *(Teacher INFORMATION IS NOT EDITABLE)*
+- When going into the teacher edit screen you can edit the subjects for a teacher while displaying it's current Name and Code. *(Teacher INFORMATION IS NOT EDITABLE)*
 - `Subject` should be composed of `Subject Name`, `Subject Code` and `Active`.